 My ultimate goal is to move to New York and continue to break barriers.
 It is important, especially for the black community.
 I do appreciate the growth in diversity for models within the industry, but I am not appreciating the lack of diversity in the front rows within the industry.
 Being in front row is more than just viewing a collection and showcasing it on your social media.
-Being on the front row allows you to get exposure from the photographers.
-It even allows you to have a closer look on the newest collections being viewed.
+It allows you to have a closer look on the newest collections being viewed.
 For someone like me, who actually enjoys taking notes and admires patterns, fabrics, hairstyles and accessories, that means a lot.

 3p: Nandi Madida Show

-So while yall are clapping and praising this walking down the runway, clap and praise us as we make our way to the front row.
+So while we are all clapping and praising this walking down the runway, clap and praise us as we make our way to the front row.

 So in a way, I honestly began to feel a bit discouraged coming to Fashion Week, but this also added hella fuel to my fire.